 The applicants are proposing a multi-tier poultry system which would result in a low odour emission as a result of the fact the manure from within the building would be regularly taken out and cleared from the building and applied to the land.
-This is far better than the historic single tier system which means that the manure is contained within the building for the full 14 month cycle thus increasing not only the odour, but also dust and the possible impact of rodents within the building.
-The applicants would apply the manure to the land and it would be incorporated into the land within a 24 hour period thus meaning the odour would be limited.
-Any additional manure will be stored in the purpose built manure store which is fully enclosed by the proposed poultry unit.
+This is far better than the historic single tier system which means that the manure is contained within the building for the full 14 month cycle thus increasing not only the odour, but

+Oswestry SY11 2NU also dust and the possible impact of rodents within the building.
+The applicants would apply the manure to the land, and it would be incorporated into the land within a 24 hour period thus meaning the odour would be limited.
+Any additional manure will be stored in the manure store.